 Why is empathy important in design thinking?

 - To know what our target group really wants – Don’t assume (For example, If you don’t wear high heels as a man, you can’t solve the problem of why women carry extra slippers everywhere)

 - The problems are rarely ours, we need to intentionally put ourselves in the users’ shoe

-- Empathy has also revolutionised into analytics, screen time etc. that innovators use to make decisions for new products.
+- Empathy has also revolutionized into analytics, screen time, etc. that innovators use to make decisions for new products.

 Once we have defined the problem we are trying to solve for our target group, we search for a broad solution for it.
 It is often said that, for one problem, you need to have about 50 ideas to find that 1,2, or 3 ideas that can be transported to the prototypes.